-Cite This For Me wants to support your success in university not only with our automated citation tool.
+Cite This For Me wants to support your success in university not only with our automated citation tool (offering APA format, Harvard referencing and several other styles).
 Inspired by the positive impact of this incredible event, we will be publishing a series of blog posts on ways to lead a healthy life as a university student.
 Stay tuned for some of our favourite tips on how to easily incorporate physical activity and healthy, sustainable living into your everyday life!

 De Sousa, T.F., Fonseca, S.A. and Barbosa, A.R.
 (2013) Perceived barriers by university students in relation the leisure-time physical activity.
 Available at: https://periodicos.ufsc.br/index.php/rbcdh/article/view/1980-0037.2013v15n2p164/24150 (Accessed: 15 February 2016).